m-ashir-siraj/partnerlens-copilot/data/raw/README.md

 ## Notes

 All files are synthetic and created for academic capstone use.
 The dataset does not contain real company, customer, partner, pricing, or confidential data.

+The raw dataset consists of six synthetic CSV files stored in data/raw/.
+## Dataset Source and Licence

+The dataset used in this project is fully synthetic and created for academic capstone purposes.
+It does not contain real company, partner, customer, pricing, or confidential information.

+The raw dataset consists of six CSV files:

+- `partners.csv`
+- `partner_pricing.csv`
+- `pricing_plans.csv`
+- `pricing_exceptions.csv`
+- `monthly_partner_metrics.csv`
+- `partner_segments.csv`

+Licence: Academic use only.